NianZo/RayTracerChallenge/README.md

 ## Testing Framework
 GTest is used for unit tests in this project.
 Ensure you have gtest installed or tests won't compile and run.

+## To Get Started:
+After pulling this repository, set up CMake by running 'cmake .' in the project root directory.
+Then, 'cmake --build . --target all' can be run to build the project.